faithkane3/storytelling/storytelling_notes.md

     - It must have a primary relavance for your organization.
     - Performance tracking
     - The indicator will flag any key perforamnce that falls outside of the defined performance parameters.

+### Data Dashboards

+>  In his 2006 book, Information Dashboard Design, Stephen Few wrote: “A dashboard is a visual display of the most important information needed to achieve one or more objectives; consolidated and arranged on a single screen so the information can be monitored at a glance.”

+#### Key Features

+- objectives-focused
+- optimized for multiple data sources
+- visual
+- interactive
+- current
+- accessible to its audience

+#### 6 Best Practices

+- **Choose metrics that matter.**
+    - What are your organization’s core objectives?
+    - How do your campaigns and marketing efforts contribute to those objectives?
+    - Do you have data, either internal or external, that can shed light on the objectives?
+    - Can you design a meaningful metric that measures those contributions?
+    - Is this metric truly necessary to explain marketing’s contribution to the objectives?
+    - Can you build a systematic and on-going means of measurement?
+- **Have a clear understanding of executive objectives and how marketing contributes.**
+    - If your company is in growth mode and new customers are key, then measure your new customer acquisition rates.
+    - If top-line revenue is high on executive management’s priority list, then measure campaign revenue contribution.
+    - If you’re operating in a highly competitive market, then incorporate third party market share metrics
+- **Pull Data From all Sources to get the Full Picture.**
+    - Data blending, also known as data mash-up, is the ability to combine data from multiple data sources on a single view.
+The data is blended on a common field, therefore this should be used when you have related data in multiple data sources that you want to analyze together in a single view.
+- **Get Visual.**
+    - Because the human brain processes a single number, visualization or a picture as single “chunk” of information, the process of comprehension and insight is dramatically faster when data is visually displayed on a dashboard in various graphs and charts.
+- **Make it Interactive for Collaboration.**
+    - I can add filters and give them a workbook that allows them to look at their data in different ways, export chart images for their own presentations, or download crosstabs for their own needs.
+- **Current and Live.**
+    - Make sure that the data underlying your dashboards are current and that your selected metrics reflect timely business challenges.
+- **Simple to Access and Easy to Use.**
+    -  Just as in direct marketing, the key is to test, test, test.
+As you gain experience and learn what marketers are using, you can enhance the actual dashboard as well as your distribution approach.

 ### Tableau Calculated Fields and KPIs
 -